smaurice101/readthedocs/docs/source/tmlsimulator.rst

 Unlike black‑box AI or heavy‑CFD‑style tools, TML_simulator is
-**focused‑physics code**: it does one thing cleanly — **predict carryover** — and integrates that insight into control‑systems, dashboards, and ML‑bias layers above.
+**focused‑physics code**: it does one thing cleanly — **predict carryover bias** — and integrates that insight into control‑systems, dashboards, and ML‑bias layers above.

 Why TML Simulator Is Industry‑Leading